 |Year||Part A (Hospital Insurance)-fed $ billion nominal||Part B (Suppl.
 Med.
 Ins.)
 (Billions USD)||Part C (Medicare Advantage) (Billions USD)||Part D (Sup.
 Med.
 Ins.
 Drug) (Billions USD)|

-10) What Federal deficit spending has done for Social Security Recipients, Military & Civilian Pensioners.
+10) What Federal deficit spending has done to Social Security Recipients, Military & Civilian Pensioners.

-“Special Issue Securities” are non marketable Treasuries with a duration of up to 15 years, they’re issued at non competitive rates, then placed into Government Trusts like Social Security, Military & Civilian Pension Funds.
+A “Special Issue Securities” is a non marketable Treasuries with a duration of up to 15 years, they’re issued at non competitive rates, then placed into Government Trusts like Social Security, Military & Civilian Pension Funds.

 Buy the end of 2018 the Federal Government had borrowed all reserves out of every government trust they have a duty to protect & oversee by issuing them more than 5.54 trillion in non marketable “Special Issue Securities” at non competitive rates.